Can Serra station

-Can Serra is a Barcelona Metro station, in the L'Hospitalet de Llobregat municipality of the Barcelona metropolitan area, and named after the nearby Can Serra neighbourhood.
+Can Serra (/ca/) is a Barcelona Metro station, in the L'Hospitalet de Llobregat municipality of the Barcelona metropolitan area, and named after the nearby Can Serra neighbourhood.
 The station is served by line L1.

 The station is located under Parc de les Planes between the Carrer de Molí and the Avinguda d'Isabel la Catòlica.
 There are entrances from both the park and from Avinguda de Can Serra, which serve an underground ticket hall.
 The two 96 m long side platforms are at a lower level.

 The station opened in 1987, when line L1 was extended from Torrassa station to Avinguda Carrilet station.